Diversity, Equity and Inclusion Meaning

 From homelessness and career growth to economic disparity and education, diversity, equity and inclusion (DEI) shape every aspect of our lives and society.
 Government regulations, corporate policies and access to education all play a role in racial inequality and diversity, equity and inclusion serve as antidotes to the systemic issues many community members face in the National Capital Area and across the country.

-Embracing people from all walks of life begins with understanding what diversity, equity and inclusion is, so we can invest in our communities and truly unite to change the systems in play that prevent real change.
+Embracing people from all walks of life begins with understanding what diversity, equity, and inclusion are, so we can invest in our communities and truly unite to change the systems in play that prevent real change.

 What Does Diversity, Equity and Inclusion Mean?

-In the context of racial equity, disparity, diversity, and inclusion are integral in developing systems that evenly distribute resources to historically marginalized and underserved groups by taking each person’s unique set of circumstances into account.
+In the context of racial equity, DEI efforts are guided by core principles like respect, fairness, openness, and representation to develop systems that address biases and ensure resources are fairly distributed to historically marginalized and underserved groups by considering each person’s unique circumstances.
 For a breakdown of DEI, keep reading!

 Diversity